 The term “natural” only indicates the source of an ingredient.
 It does not mean it’s chemical-free or even safe.
 In fact, many natural ingredients have not gone through the rigorous testing that synthetic ingredients have been put through, so we have not fully discovered any potential side effects.

 Because of this, we tend to think of natural ingredients as safe, but this isn’t necessarily the case.
 For example, a “natural” product that chooses to shy away from more tried-and-true synthetics may be more likely to be recalled from shelves due to the formation of mold and instability (separating).
 The brand Herbivore issued a recall for moldy products, as did May Lindstrom.
-The Paraben-free preservative system they chose didn’t hold up.
+The uncommon preservative systems they chose didn’t hold up.
 The last thing anyone wants to see when they open a jar of face cream is mold (yuck!) let alone adding bacteria to your skin and putting your microbiome (healthy bacteria) in a major state of shock.

 I’m hearing about this more and more as brands (particularly the smaller, newer indie ones) experiment with less-studied ingredients.
 I mean think about it…if a product was well-researched and had gone through scrutinous micro-testing, these products would never have been released to the public.
 Essentially, your face might be the guinea pig.
 When there is a problem, they are like, “oops, well that didn’t work out so well!
 Now we know!”